Query the GA4 Session Last Non-direct Traffic Source in BigQuery

 2. Identify the last non-direct source of traffic in case the current session had no traffic source data.

 The main reason for doing this in two parts is to make the queries less expensive.
 The last non-direct lookback will need to process a lot of data whenever the results table is updated.
-For example, a 90-day lookback would require 90+1 days of data to increment the results table by one day.
+For example, a 30-day lookback would require 30+1 days of data to increment the results table by one day.

 Ideally, I’d save the results of the first SQL query to a date-partitioned table and have that updated incrementally.
 The following query would then rely on that to fill in the last non-direct traffic source in case the session had no traffic source data.

-I’m trying to keep this post clear and on topic, so I’ll leave out the incremental update and other query optimization parts.
-However, covering those using Dataform could very well be a topic for another post. 🙂
+I’m trying to keep this post simple and on topic, so I’ll leave out the incremental update and other query optimization parts.

 Query the Session Traffic Source